cocos/cocos-docs/en/material-system/effect-syntax.md

 > **Notes**:
 > 1. The actual data format can be specified using compiler hint `format` tag, which accepts a single parameter in the form of `GFXFormat` enum name<sup id="a2">[2](#f2)</sup>.
 32-bytes float type will be assumed if the tag is omitted.
-> 2. All instanced properties are input properties of the vertex shader, so if some property is needed in fragment shader, you need to pass it as varyings;
+> 2. All instanced properties are input attributes of the vertex shader, so if some property is needed in fragment shader, you need to pass it as varyings;
 > 3. Make sure the code works for all branches, regardless of the actual state of `USE_INSTANCING`.

 The instanced property value will be initialized to all zeros by default.
 Use the `setInstancedAttribute` on `MeshRenderer` to assign new values: